 Tangerine has carved out their name as NBN specialists in recent years.
 They offer prepaid and casual deals which are just perfect for renters.
 Their basic plan starts at $59.90 with 10mbps typical evening speed, with their next plans (SPEED BOOST at $68.90 and XL SPEED BOOST at $74.90) offering 21mbps and 42mbps respectively.
-They also offer a 14-day trial and will knock a bit off the price the longer you stay on the plan.
+They also offer a 14-day trial and a $10 monthly discount for the first 6 months.
 These deals rank among some of the best out there for renters – however unfortunately they are NBN only.